Arezookhalili/Arezookhalili.github.io/_posts/2023-08-15-image-search-engine.md

 In the code below, we:

-* Specify the directory of the base-set of images
+* Specify the directory of the base set of images
-* Set up empty list to append our image filenames (for future lookup)
+* Set up an empty list to append our image filenames (for future lookup)
-* Set up empty array to append our base-set feature vectors
+* Set up an empty array to append our base-set feature vectors

 ```python
 # Source directory for base images